christt105/Sprite_Ordering_and_Camera_Culling_Personal_Research/docs/index.md

 };
 ```

-We won't use colliders but I will give the struct to save information.
+We won't use colliders, but I will give the struct to save information.
 We must save the collider, the offset from the entity position, the size and the type.

 ```cpp
 struct COLLIDER_INFO {